SabaL-art/Github-Profile-Analyzer/README.md

 └── README.md
 ```

+---

 ## Limitations

-* Only analyzes **public** GitHub information.
+* Only public GitHub data can be analyzed.
-* Repository analysis is limited to the first 100 public repositories.
+* Repository analysis is limited to the first **100** public repositories returned by the GitHub API.
-* Private repositories are not accessible.
+* Private repositories cannot be accessed.
-* GitHub contribution graphs (green squares) are not available through the standard GitHub REST API.
+* GitHub contribution graphs and contribution counts are not available through the standard GitHub REST API.
+* Unauthenticated requests are subject to GitHub's public API rate limit.

+---

-## Possible Future Improvements
+## Future Improvements

-* Authentication using a Personal Access Token to increase API rate limits.
+* Personal Access Token (PAT) authentication for higher API rate limits
-* Repository activity analysis.
+* Repository activity analysis
-* Contribution statistics.
+* Commit history analysis
-* Repository topic analysis.
+* Repository topic analysis
-* Commit frequency analysis.
+* Repository creation timeline
-* Export reports to PDF or CSV.
+* Export reports to JSON, CSV, or PDF
-* AI-generated profile insights and recommendations.
-* Repository language charts using Rich progress bars.
+* Repository size and language charts
+* AI-generated insights and recommendations
+* Organization profile support
+* Interactive terminal menu

+---

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.